CEN3101-Group-3d/Diamond-Project11-3d/README.md

 > The project is divided into three conceptual environments.

 ### Development
+Diamond-Project11-Group3d
+The major features we worked on implementing include:
+● Researcher dashboard- will include an overview of studies and data from those studies for quick and easy viewing, as well as easy comparison with other studies being conducted by the researcher.

+● Consent/Assent Tracking- students consent/assent will be tracked and easily viewable in either a webpage or pdf format (the latter would make it more exportable and sharable in the event of an issue).

+● Studies- a structure that can hold multiple classrooms and their students in order to track their data and code usage for analysis of the efficacy of the CASMM app as a whole. (not fully implemented)

+● Code replays- researcher will be able to view the code replays (imaged viewing form of coding assignment progress) for the classrooms and students that are a part of their study.

+● Grades- researcher will be able to view the average grade of the class as well as the individual grades of students in order to assess facets of their studies. (not implemented, would be on activity/study screen)

+Pictures of implemented features can be found in the complete documentation: [here](https://docs.google.com/document/d/1-3U1kdGl_aBX5cvzIGDPaPsxVv9zK3HZ/edit?usp=sharing&ouid=105195483003743120752&rtpof=true&sd=true).

+Outstanding work: The studies feature is not fully implemented, and more testing needs to be done on the student filter to see if decoupling is possible.

+All our work was built upon the existing CASMM app and the associated code of the other roles available.

 #### Structure

 The development environment is composed of five servers.
 The first one is run with the [Create React App](https://create-react-app.dev/docs/getting-started/) dev server.
 The later four are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).